na-na-hi/renget/archive/meta_bot_list.md

 - https://rentry.org/charai-bots - large list of bots and botmakers; cai only; manuals; *deprecated*
 - https://rentry.org/tavern_export - large list of bots; cards only; a mirror of booru\.plus on 2023-03-11; *deprecated*
 - https://rentry.org/bots_with_expressions - small list of bots; cards with expressions only; *deprecated*
-- https://rentry.org/aicgthemedweek1 - small list of bots; cards only; themed bots from the botmaking event;  *static*
+- https://rentry.org/aicgthemedweek - small list of bots; cards only; themed bots from the botmaking events;  *static*

 ## [/mlp/chag/](https://boards.4channel.org/mlp/catalog#s=chag)
 - https://derpy.me/ccQBQ - large list of bots; cai and cards; `current`